How to Line a Suitcase | Vintage Suitcase Makeover

 Jump to: How To Line A Vintage Suitcase (video tutorial)

-Step 1 Carefully Remove Old Lining of Luggage
+Carefully Remove the Old Lining of the Luggage

-Carefully remove the lining one piece at a time, saving all pieces to make a pattern.
+Carefully remove the lining one piece at a time, saving each piece to create a pattern.
 Taking pictures along the way may help you to remember how to reassemble your lining.
-Of course you can go by memory, but not me!
+Of course, you can go by memory, but not me!

 The smoother your surface, the nicer your new lining will look.
 Scrape away old glue and cardboard.
 Use a sanding sponge to get the smoothest surface.
 So, would you believe it?
 The keys to this suitcase were UNDER the lining!

-Use primer on your suitcase inside and out to give it the best look.
+Use primer on your suitcase, both inside and out, to give it the best look.
 A Finish Max makes quick work of this.

 However, if you’re looking for something even easier?
 Spray paint is also a great option.

 Make paper patterns using craft paper or thick wrapping paper by tracing the original pieces.
 These paper pieces will give added stiffness to your new fabric lining pieces.
-Make the paper pieces the same size as the original pieces-not counting the hems or seam allowances.
+Make the paper pieces the same size as the original pieces, excluding the hems and seam allowances.

-Cut fabric using paper patterns.
-But this time leaving room for a seam allowance.
+Cut the fabric using paper patterns, but leave room for a seam allowance this time.

 Secure fabric to paper pattern pieces.
 Spray adhesive was used for this step (not shown).
 Fabri-Tac was used to fold over and “hem” this piece to test for fit. (seen below)

-By test fitting your pieces, you will see the order in which it will best work for permanent placement.
+By test-fitting your pieces, you’ll see which ones work best for permanent placement.

-Another option to Fabric-Tac is a kid’s school glue stick.
+Another option for Fabric-Tac is a kid’s school glue stick.
 It’s a little more forgiving if you need to reposition your fabric.
-After doing the dry fit you will clearly see that some of the form fitting pieces need to be hemmed, but other pieces are better left with “flaps” for better coverage.
+After doing the dry fit, you will see that some form-fitting pieces need to be hemmed, while others are better left with “flaps” for better coverage.
 Of course, your vintage suitcase may be different.

 This image shows why some pieces work better if the edges are not turned under (hemmed).
-Hot Glue was used where the paper ends on the top and bottom of the suitcase securing only the FABRIC and not the paper so that the lid will close freely.
+Hot Glue was used where the paper ends on the top and bottom of the suitcase, securing only the fabric and not the paper, so that the lid can close freely.

 Work your way through all the pieces in the order you determine works best for the suitcase you’re working on.